ibm-cloud-docs/account/ts_accounts.md

 This is a limitation of the {{site.data.keyword.Bluemix_notm}} user interface.
 {: tsCauses}

 You can use commands such as `cf orgs`, `cf create-org`, and `cf delete-org` from the Cloud Foundry command line interface to manage all the organizations.
-For a full list of cf commands, enter `cf help`.
+For a full list of Cloud Foundry commands, enter `cf help`.
 {: tsResolve}

 ## Credit card can't be added